aguerrero232/kafka-zero-to-pro/README.md

 * **`stream processing`** (e.g. fraud detection, anomaly detection, real-time alerting)
 * **`decoupling`** **microservice`** (e.g. service oriented architecture)
 * **`microservices pub/sub`** (e.g. event-driven architecture)

+## **Kafka** `Architecture` 🏗️

+`Kafka` only accepts bytes as an input from producers and sends bytes out as an output to consumers.
+Messages are serialized and deserialized by the producer and consumer respectively.
+This allows `Kafka` to be used with any programming language.
+Serialization and deserialization is used only on keys and values.

+* topics
+* partitions
+* messages